 This is one example of the power of digital inbound marketing.

 The sales and marketing approach for Customer 1 is the regular marketing channels of sponsored ads and direct mail.
 Old-fashioned marketing, basically (and there is a time and a place for that.)

 This direct-marketing approach has its risks, however.
 For one, it comes off as sales-y, which a lot of customers don’t respond well to.
 Less than 25% of consumers trust print ads.
 The numbers are even grimmer for digital advertising.

 This willy-nilly marketing approach also runs the risk of advertising to people who aren’t even looking for that product or service.
 PPC campaigns are usually good for targeting audiences, but things can go wrong.
 This could leave someone with a permanent bad taste towards your brand.
 They could transmit this distaste to their network, doing, even more, damage to your brand.

 Customer 2 is a typical inbound customer.
 They’re looking for something, and your digital inbound marketing helps them.
 They reward you with a sale, after taking their time in their buying cycle.
 You’re bringing an actual service to their lives and they will reward you for it.

 From being too time-consuming to too expensive, there are some of the biggest fallacies about inbound marketing.

 Inbound Marketing Takes Too Much Time

-It is true that quality digital inbound marketing takes time.
+It is true that digital inbound marketing at a quality level takes time.
 As Teddy Roosevelt reminds us, “Nothing worth having is easy.”
 It does take time to generate thoughtful, insightful blog posts and market our creations via social media and email marketing.